nt4f04uNd/sweyer/README.md

 # Flutter Music Player

-This is an open-source non-commercial repo of music player that is built with flutter
+This is an open-source non-commercial repo of music player that is built with flutter This app is just my vision of how UI/UX in music apps should be

-You can pull it if you want, run `flutter build apk` and start testing it on your device (android only)
+You can pull it if you want, run `flutter build apk` and start testing it on your device (Android only)

+## In plans

+* Albums and artists grouping support
+* More extended playlist capabilities
+* Full media buttons and maximum devices support
+* Desktop widgets
+* Desktop context menu
+* Open music files with player
+* Flexible personalization settings
+* Exif-data editor
+* Integration with some music API (lyrics, album arts, etc., maybe even machine learning)

 <!-- ## Getting Started